spack/spack-tutorial-container/DOCKERHUB_SETUP.md

 will trigger a build whenever we push to the `master` branch on our linked GitHub repository.
 The resulting Docker image will simply be tagged `latest`.
 We have configured anoher build to be triggered upon certain tags.
-Any tag which starts with `rev-` will be noticed and autobuilt.
+Any tag that starts with `rev-` will be noticed and autobuilt.
 Anything in the tag string after the `rev-`, will be captured and used as the image tag.
 For example if you wish your resulting container to be tagged `sc19`, you would tag the repo `rev-sc19`.